dcramer/panelkit/README.md

 - Grid system needs work.
 It'd ideally automatically layout with a fixed width grid, and variable unit-sized tiles.
 Tiles can live in groups, which then cascades the grid. e.g. traditional CSS grid systems, but with a bit more control.

 - Implement mobile-specific styles and metadata.
-There's nothing responsive yet, and particularly the grid is going to need at least three views: desktop/altop friendly, landscape tablet, and portrait phone.
+A bit of work is done here, but we may still want to rethink the grid.
+Also need to finish up support for a standard portrait display (e.g. iPhone).

 - Needs thorough testing on mobile devices and tablets.
 Haven't done this at all yet, though some of the behavior is already implemented (for e.g. touch controls).